Special price through June 14

 Wine rated (2026 guide) 92/100

-Rated estate (2026 guide) 4*Stars (Producers of the very highest quality, the pride of French viticulture)
+Rated estate (2026 guide): 4* Stars (Producers of the very highest quality, the pride of French viticulture)

 About the estate:

 Under the leadership of its brilliant cellar master, Benoît Gouez, Moët has evolved without compromising its core values: fruitiness, balance, just the right level of approachability, and a captivating aging potential, all within a fresh style that strives for precision.
 The cuvées have moved away from dosage, in harmony with advances in viticulture and cutting-edge technical research.
-The wines reveal an additional dimension.
+The wines reveal an extra dimension.
 The house’s flagship wines, Imperial and Rosé Imperial, are champagnes of impressive aromatic precision and finesse.
 The blends are meticulously crafted.
 The vintages display a distinctive stylistic signature, as exemplified by the latest 2013, an atypical vintage that is remarkably successful.
-The “grand maison” is in fine form.
+The “grande maison” is in fine form.

 Guide Hachette des vins

-Rated estate (2026 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2026 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the estate: